Median-Group/differential-evolution2/README.md

 [differential-evolution-rs](https://docs.rs/differential-evolution/0.2.2/differential_evolution/)
 library.

-I needed an optimization library that could be compiled to WebAssembly for use in a [demo](http://mediangroup.org/insights2) I was working on, and most of them required functionality that wasn't easily available in WASM (e.g., [`rusty_machine`](https://crates.io/crates/rusty-machine/) depends on an old version of [`rand`](https://crates.io/crates/rand) that doesn't
+We needed an optimization library that could be compiled to WebAssembly for use in a [demo](http://mediangroup.org/insights2) we were working on, and most of them required functionality that wasn't easily available in WASM (e.g., [`rusty_machine`](https://crates.io/crates/rusty-machine/) depends on an old version of [`rand`](https://crates.io/crates/rand) that doesn't